GeronimoChen/AIAI-Supernova/README.md

 "PredictorOneElem.py" is for running neural networks to predict the element abundances from input spectra, and the same as "PredictorOneElemReallyRunner.py".
 They can be used by "ExecutePredicy.ipynb", I isolate these two scripts out mainly due to the time of reading a neural network into memory.

+All the notebooks and directories with "HST" as beginning are for the spectra of 3000-5200 Angstrom wavelength.

 ## Data Structure

 In the "DataSet/", a small portion of the data are given ("X_small.npy", "Y_small.npy").